taiwins/taiwins/README.md

 Currently documentation is generated through doxygen. enable `build_doc` option to enable building documentation.
 We also host a online themed [documentation](https://taiwins.org/page_doc.html) which you can access.

+### Screenshots
+There are some example screen shots of taiwins, check out the [screenshot page](docs/screenshots.md) for more details.